cloudops/cookbook_cloudstack_wrapper/README.md

 cloudstack_wrapper Cookbook
 ===========================

-Chef wrapper cookbook to install Apache CloudStack using cookbook cloudstack.
+[Chef](http://www.chef.io/) wrapper cookbook to install [Apache Cloudstack](http://cloudstack.apache.org) using [cloudstack cookbook](https://github.com/cloudops/cookbook_cloudstack).
 Installation examples and provide installation order of various CloudStack components.

+In this wrapper example, if you want to install a CloudStack management server with all dependencies such as installing MySQL server, system VM template for XenServer, use ``cloudstack_wrapper::all_in_one`` recipe.

 Requirements